kaydoh/data-journalism/openrefine/readme.md

 #Advanced data cleaning with OpenRefine
 Sarah Cohen / sarah.cohen@nytimes.com / Denver CAR 2016

-This tutorial is going to walk through a cleanup of a spreadsheet compiled from the Medicaid long-term managed care reports from New York State.
-We knew the spreadsheet would only be used for a few minutes -- its point was to choose a plan to focus on for a story -- so it wasn't worth a lot of work.
-Using OpenRefine and regular expressions made a quick job of what could have taken a long time.
+This tutorial walks through a cleanup of a spreadsheet compiled from the Medicaid long-term managed care reports from New York State.
+This data was only going to be used for a few minutes as a way to determine which company would make a good subject based on its growth and size.
+It wasn't worth a lot of work and Using OpenRefine and regular expressions made a quick job of it.

-(Don't worry too much about the substance of the data -- it's a health care plan for low-income people who need home care or nursing care.)

-The original site is:
+The original data is :
 [https://www.health.ny.gov/health_care/managed_care/reports/enrollment/monthly/](https://www.health.ny.gov/health_care/managed_care/reports/enrollment/monthly/)

-Each month is shown as a separate spreadsheet that also had some extraneous information.
-We're going to start with a version of these spreadsheets I created by combining them all into one large sheet using KuTools (only available for Windows).
+Each month is a separate workbook that also had some extraneous information.
+I combined all of the individual sheets we needed into one huge spreadsheet using [KuTools](http://www.extendoffice.com/product/kutools-for-excel.html), a utility available on for Windows versions of Excel.

-We'll be working from this spreadsheet: [https://github.com/sarahcnyt/stabile/blob/master/cleanup/exampledata/all-longterm-manged-care.xlsx](https://github.com/sarahcnyt/stabile/blob/master/cleanup/exampledata/all-longterm-manged-care.xlsx)
+The spreadsheet, called [all-longterm-managed-care.xlsx](all-longterm-managed-care.xlsx?raw=true) is in this folder.

 For future reference, Arcadia Falcone has created a [cheat sheet](http://arcadiafalcone.net/GoogleRefineCheatSheets.pdf) for regular expressions in OpenRefine, but there are lots of other cheat sheets out there.
 Each language has a slightly different implementation, but the general idea stays the same.

 ### Examine the spreadsheet and "envision success"